 Pressure Tactics and Urgency as Warning Signs

-Specific pressure tactics to watch out for:
+Specific pressure tactics to watch for:

-• Asking for a holding deposit before you have seen the property
+- Asking for a holding deposit before you have seen the property

-• Requesting cash payments before any documentation has been provided
+- Requesting cash payments before any documentation has been provided

-• Refusing to allow a follow-up visit or second viewing
+- Refusing to allow a follow-up visit or second viewing

-• Insisting you sign the same day as the viewing
+- Insisting you sign the same day as the viewing

-• Dismissing questions with “I have never had a problem before.”
+- Dismissing questions with “I have never had a problem before”

 Any one of these in isolation might be explainable.
 Two or more together is a pattern.
 Walk away.